awslabs/eventbridge-kafka-connector/cdk/README.md

 # Kafka Connector for Amazon EventBridge Deployment on AWS

-This CDK stack is sample deployment for the Kafka Connector for Amazon EventBridge.
+This CDK stack is a sample deployment for the Kafka Connector for Amazon EventBridge.

 > **Warning**
 > This sample is not meant to be deployed to production environments!